-- (1) Salary.
-Base salary shown includes any mid-year adjustments - (2) Bonus.
+- Salary.
+Base salary shown includes any mid-year adjustments - Bonus.
 Annual incentive awards provided under the Raytheon Technologies Corporation Executive Annual Incentive Plan are primarily based on measured performance against pre-established financial goals and Corporate Responsibility Scorecard objectives (as detailed on pages 49-52).
 However, the Committee retains discretion to adjust annual incentive award amounts based on its assessment of overall performance.
-Consequently, we report annual incentive awards in the Bonus column rather than in a Non-Equity Incentive Plan Compensation column. - (3) Stock Awards.
+Consequently, we report annual incentive awards in the Bonus column rather than in a Non-Equity Incentive Plan Compensation column. - Stock Awards.
 Amounts shown include the grant date fair value of PSUs granted in 2022 under the Raytheon Technologies Corporation 2018 Long-Term Incentive Plan, as amended and restated ("RTX LTIP").
 The assumptions made in calculating the fair value of these awards are set forth in Note 21: Stock Based Compensation, to the Consolidated Financial Statements in RTX's 2022 Annual Report on Form 10-K ("2022 Form 10-K").
-For the 2022 PSUs, if the highest level of performance is achieved for all performance metrics, the grant date fair values would be: Mr. Hayes, \$13,635,262; Mr. Mitchill, \$3,576,979; Mr. Calio, \$6,259,188; Mr. Timm, \$4,471,049; and Mr. Kremer, \$4,471,049. - (4) Option Awards.
+For the 2022 PSUs, if the highest level of performance is achieved for all performance metrics, the grant date fair values would be: Mr. Hayes, \$13,635,262; Mr. Mitchill, \$3,576,979; Mr. Calio, \$6,259,188; Mr. Timm, \$4,471,049; and Mr. Kremer, \$4,471,049. - Option Awards.
 Amounts shown include the grant date fair value of SARs granted under the RTX LTIP during 2022.
-The assumptions made in the valuation of these awards are set forth in Note 21: Stock Based Compensation, to the Consolidated Financial Statements in RTX's 2022 Form 10-K. - (5) Change in Pension Value and Nonqualified Deferred Compensation Earnings.
-The amounts in this column reflect the change (if any) in the year-over-year actuarial present value of each NEO's accrued benefit under the Company's defined benefit plans and above-market earnings (if any) under the Company's deferred compensation plans.
+The assumptions made in the valuation of these awards are set forth in Note 21: Stock Based Compensation, to the Consolidated Financial Statements in RTX's 2022 Form 10-K. - Change in Pension Value and Nonqualified Deferred Compensation Earnings.
+The amounts in this column reflect the change (if any) in the year-over-year actuarial present value of each NEO's Change in Pension value and Nonqualined Deferred Compensation Earnings.
+If any) in the second relative the change (if any) in the year-over-year actuarian present value of each NEO's accrued benefit plans and above-market earnings (if any) under the Company's defirred compensation plans.
 Messrs.
 Hayes (\$376,104), Calio (\$154,550), Timm (\$102,458), and Kremer (\$2,127,009) all had a negative change in present value of their pension benefits from the prior year.
 As a result, per SEC rules, the change in present value of pension benefits included in this column is shown as zero.
 The legacy UTC pension plans were closed to new participants on January 1, 2010, and were closed to all participants effective December 31, 2019.
 As a result, for Messrs.
 Hayes, Calio and Timm, the change in pension value is entirely attributable to year-over-year changes in pension plan actuarial assumptions.
 The legacy RTN pension plans were closed to new participants on January 1, 2007.
 However, since Mr. Kremer was hired prior to this date, he continues to accrue benefits under these pension plans.
 Actuarial value computations are based on the assumptions established in accordance with FASB ASC Topic 715 and discussed in Note 11: Employee Benefit Plans, to the Consolidated Financial Statements in RTX's 2022 Form 10-K. RTX's deferred compensation plans do not provide above-market rates of return.
 However, an above-market interest rate is paid under the frozen Sundstrand Corporation Deferred Compensation Plan, which was assumed by the Company upon its acquisition of Sundstrand Corporation in 1999.
 Mr. Hayes accrued \$9,712 in above-market earnings under this plan in 2022.